-In the modern digital marketing world, it’s no big secret that you need to have top flight content writing services on your side to truly make an impact with your audience.
+In the modern digital marketing world, it’s no big secret that you need to have a top flight content writing firm on your side to truly make an impact with your audience.
 But is this really all it takes to succeed with the people that matter most?
 The answer to this question might surprise you.

 The truth of the matter is that great content is just the foundation of the process.
 To really capture the viral potential of these offerings, you need a strong supporting cast.
 It’s at this point that infographics enter the picture.
-With this in mind, let’s spend a few minutes talking about how these digital assets can bolster your content writing services and ensure that more people than ever before see your message.
+With this in mind, let’s spend a few minutes talking about how these digital assets can bolster your content writing firm and ensure that more people than ever before see your message.

 Why Infographics Matter in Today’s Marketplace

 Of course, adding a new branch to the campaign implemented by your content writing firm is a pretty big decision to make, so it’s only natural to want a little proof that this endeavor is worth the work before you take the plunge.
 As content marketing expert Jeff Bullas explains in his personal blog, the reasons for supporting your content with infographics are seemingly endless.

 To start, infographic search queries have increased by over 600 percent in the last few years, making this trend more than just a flash in the pan.
 Going a little deeper, 40 percent of viewers respond better to strong visuals than plain text information, so this approach can help capture a different segment of your audience – all while using the same data and content as the basis for your operations.

 If that’s not enough, Bullas also points out that infographics are both highly prone to going viral, and continue to catch the eyes of journalists and other industry thought leaders.
 Simply put, this tool doesn’t replace the power held within your blog and content writing firm, but it sure can give these offerings a healthy boost.

 A Look at Some of the Leading Free Options